hyundai-robotics/doc-hi6-operation/6-monitoring/5-appl/11-tool-change.md

 ﻿# 6.5.11 Servo Tool Change

 In the panel selection window, touch \[servo tool change\].
-This displays the state of the servo tool and the encoder power supply’s input/output state when the servo tool change function is used.
+This displays the state of the servo tool and the encoder power supply's input/output state when the servo tool change function is used.

 ![](../../_assets/tp630/pane-tool-change_eng.png)